LiZhang2021/Blockchain/DAG-Based Blockchain in Wireless Network/Papers/DAG-Based Blockchain in Wireless Network.md

 ### Successfull Attack Probability

 In this subsection, we analyze the successful attack probability from the perspective of wireless communication.
-In this case, attacker should win the transaction competition and broadcast the fraud chain successfully.
+In this case, attacker should win the transaction competition and broadcast the fraudulent chain successfully.
 I CSMA/CA, the maximum number of broadcast transactions is limited to $m$, thus, the maximum new transaction arrival rate is $\frac{m}{nh}$.

 Recall that we assume there are $n-1$ honest nodes and $1$ attacker in a one-hop wireless blockchain network, the arrival rates of new trasnactions on a honest node and a malicious attacker shold be
 $$\left\{